Wang Yilyu: Career

 Wang competed at the 2020 Summer Olympics partnering with Huang Dongping as the second seeds.
 The duo won a gold medal after beating their compatriots Zheng Siwei and Huang Yaqiong in the final in a close rubber game.
 Wang played at the 2021 Sudirman Cup in Vantaa, Finland, and was part of the China squad that lifted the Sudirman Cup trophy.

+In May 2023, Wang resigned from the Chinese national team as a result of a long-term injury.
+BWF announced his retirement on 1 June 2023.